European stocks slide again on pandemic fears

 Multiple blue-chip companies issued profit warnings, with Standard Chartered tumbling 3.4% after the Asia-focused bank said that a key earnings target would take longer to meet as the epidemic adds to headwinds in its main markets of China and Hong Kong.
 The world's largest beer maker, Anheuser-Busch InBev , dropped 5.6% after forecasting muted growth in 2020 due in part to the outbreak.

-Governments ramped up measures to battle the pandemic as the number of infections outside China for the first time surpassed those within the country.
+Governments ramped up measures to battle a looming global pandemic as the number of infections outside China for the first time surpassed those within the country.
 The pan-regional STOXX 600 index fell 2.2% by 0817 GMT, bracing for its worst week since January 2016 when fears about a slowing Chinese economy and a rout in oil prices sent global markets in a tailspin.

 Travel & leisure stocks slumped 3.3%, its sixth straight session of losses, as airlines and hotel groups dropped on concerns over demand.
 Weak earnings reports also dampened the mood.
 Advertising major WPP slid 13.6% after saying it would target flat organic growth and profit margin in 2020.
 Shares in rival Publicis Groupe SA fell 3.3%